15+ Things To Do In Almaty: Central Asia’s “Big Apple”

 Walking Almaty is a fantastic tour company owned by Dennis Keen, a Californian who has lived in the city for many years.

-As well as offering tours in English, Dennis is also fluent in Russian and Kazakh, so can help with translation as you explore.
+As well as offering tours in English, Dennis is also fluent in Kazakh and Russian, so can help with translation as you explore.

 There are several tours to choose from, covering different parts of the city.
-Each provide a unique insight into Almaty’s history, culture, and hidden spots.
-More info here – highly recommended!
+Each provides a unique insight into Almaty’s history, culture, and hidden spots.
+Highly recommended!

 (I’m not being paid to write this – these tours are just great!)